Coronavirus in New England: What You Need to Know

 RHODE ISLAND

-The Democrat on Monday unveiled a website, reopeningri.com, that lays out a phased plan to get the state back to work.
+Gov. Gina Raimondo has issued an executive order she says will cut the insurance red tape for people seeking prompt and proper health care during the coronavirus pandemic.

-She said the plan is flexible and subject to change if there is a surge in new cases.
+The Democrat said Tuesday the order that will remain in effect until May 27 bars insurers from changing prescription benefits, streamlines the process for getting referrals to see specialists, and waives requirements to seek prior authorization from an insurer for certain procedures.

-The state on Monday reported seven news deaths from COVID-19, bringing the total number of fatalities from the disease to 233.
-The state also reported 269 news cases for a total of more than 7,700.
+The state Department of Health reported 218 news cases of COVID-19, the lowest daily number of new cases in about three weeks.
+The agency also reported six more deaths, for a total of 239.

 CONNECTICUT